Air Motion Transformer: How it works

-Application/use
+Application and use

 While suited very well for high frequencies, the AMT can reproduce sound down to 650 Hz.
 Consequently, the most common use for the AMT driver in consumer electronics today is as a midrange-tweeter or tweeter in high-end multi-driver speakers, sometimes paired with horns, or in the case of Precide's speaker products, with an upward-firing woofer driver.

 In the tweeter market, the AMT competes against electrostatic, ribbon and electrodynamic tweeters.
 While apparently very good as a mid-tweeter or full tweeter, the AMT is not commonly employed in lower frequency speakers.
 This is due mainly to the AMT's characteristics of a dipole sound radiator, which makes enclosure in traditional speaker cabinets difficult without sacrificing sound quality or employing sound reflex baffles.
 Crossover points are design decisions (depending on the model application, using a cut-off frequency of 18 dB at 800 Hz, or 1 kHz).